 We have crafted our Classical Christian Studies programs for those who want to secure their footing in Western literature, history, philosophy and theology.
 We aim to serve mature, busy individuals—teachers, engineers, full-time moms, carpenters, accountants, pastors—who have at least a bachelor’s degree, yet who would like to build up their appreciation for the liberal arts.
 The liberal arts inform what it means to fulfill these various specific callings—and to do so as human beings who are created in the image of God, and who live in a society that has been shaped by Western expressions of both faithfulness and rebellion toward the triune God.
 Our CCS programs are ideal for church leaders, parents, educators, and other professionals who are driven to learn.

 We have designed our CCS programs to accommodate students who have busy schedules at home and at work.
 They involve online courses in the fall and spring, and also summer courses that include a brief residency here at the college in Moscow, Idaho.
-(The residency portion of our summer courses spans eight weekdays with an intervening weekend.)
+(The residency portion is five days, Monday through Friday–often the third week in July each summer.)
 We offer two CCS programs: a 32-credit Master of Studies degree, which requires three resident summer sessions and a final paper, as well as a 16-credit Graduate Certificate, which can be completed without summer residence sessions.
 Recipients of the Graduate Certificate can opt to continue their studies and complete the Master of Studies degree.

 Our instructors presume that our CCS students are mature individuals who have demonstrated the disciplined curiosity required to meet the intellectual challenges of graduate-level work.
 Our students will have already earned a bachelor’s degree.
 Yet we understand that the readings and subjects we cover may be entirely new to them.
 No, then, we do not require our students to enter with a strong record in the liberal arts; in fact, this is what our programs provide to students who lack such a background.
 Our CCS courses are advanced introductions—introductions in the sense that we presume no prerequisite familiarity with the material, and advanced in the sense that our students are already mature in their capacity to read, analyze and communicate nuances in writing.